macstepien/furuta_pendulum/furuta_pendulum_rl/README.md

 ## Exporting model

 Due to problems with ROS2 performance in Python I decided to use C++.
 To export the actor model from SAC used to solve the full control problem, I used `export_sac_model.py` script.

+## Development

+### Problems

+High variance of actions - in gaussian exploration actions can be different in each timestep which results in high variance and oscillations of the motor. gSDE results in smoother actions.